Ilayyos/httptoolkit-pro-patcher/README.md

 This is a simple tool to patch HTTP Toolkit to enable the Pro features without a license or subscription. **But please consider supporting the developer by purchasing a license if you find the HTTP Toolkit useful.**

+## Modular, Version-Agnostic Patching System

+This patcher now supports a modular, robust patching system using both AST-based and flexible regex-based patching.
+Each patch is a separate file in the `patches/` directory, making it easy to add, remove, or update patches for new versions of HTTP Toolkit.

+## How It Works

+- **patch.js** is the patch loader and applier.
+It loads all `.js` files in the `patches/` directory and applies them in order to the target file.
+- Each patch receives the source code and a context object (with logger and version info), and returns the patched code.
+- Patches can use AST tools ([recast](https://www.npmjs.com/package/recast), [@babel/parser](https://www.npmjs.com/package/@babel/parser)) for robust, version-agnostic code manipulation, or use flexible regex for simple cases.
+- All patches include error handling and fallbacks: if a patch fails, the patcher logs the error and continues with the next patch.

 ## Usage

 1. Clone this repository using `git clone https://github.com/IPTVmanreal/httptoolkit-pro-patcher.git`